suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ### Image Match before Decryption

-With encrypted payloads, suit-condition-image-match on encrypted payload before decryption is also available if it is stored in a component.
+The suit-condition-image-match can also be applied on encrypted payloads before decryption takes place.
+An example command sequence is shown in
-Example command sequences are shown in {{figure-image-match-before-decryption}}.
+{{figure-image-match-before-decryption}}.

-This option mitigates battery exhaustion attacks (See {{sec-cons}}).
+This option mitigates battery exhaustion attacks discussed in {{sec-cons}}.

 ~~~
 / directive-set-component-index / 12, 1,